LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 ## <a id="rdp_get_data"></a>Requesting Data from RDP APIs

+Now we come to data requesting process.
 After login and open a session with the RDP platform, an application can request data from the platform.

 #### Direct RDP APIs call with Python/requests